 The intro kicks ass, with two teens and a boy playing pranks on each other in a scary old house on Halloween…then discovering what a big mistake that was.

-Next, we meet our main group of friends – a bunch of girls and a gay dude.
+Next, we meet our main group of friends – a bunch of girls and one guy.
 They go to the same house to play a game of “Neverknock.”
 It’s the old “do it three times and bad shit happens” rule.

 The bad shit is that the little sister of the new girl in town disappears.
 Oh, and they also unleash this awesome black creature that spends the rest of the film pursuing them through town on Halloween night.
 And only they can see it.
 Double awesome.